willcrichton/rust-book/src/ch10-01-syntax.md

 ```

 <span class="caption">Listing 10-4: Two functions that differ only in their
-names and the types in their signatures</span>
+names and in the types in their signatures</span>

 The `largest_i32` function is the one we extracted in Listing 10-3 that finds
 the largest `i32` in a slice.
 The `largest_char` function finds the largest